Publications Are No Longer Optional for Doctoral Scholars

 Verify Indexing & Credibility

-Check if the journal is indexed in Scopus, Web of Science, or UGC CARE.
+Check if the journal is indexed in Scopus, Web of Science, or ABDC.
 Avoid journals that spam you with submission invitations or charge unusually high fees.

 Your Pre-Submission Checklist